ptamburrino8113/PanTree/README.md

 # PanTree

-An online pantry app for keeping track of what is in your household pantry.
+An online collaborative pantry app for keeping track of what is in your household.

 This app allows people to add items to a list, delete items, share their list with other people, all being stored inside a Firebase Database.